Teaching Portfolio

 Courses Taught

-English 105: Reflective Writing Portfolio for Honors: 3 credits, undergraduate level, Howard University, Spring 2023
+English 105 – Reflective Writing Portfolio for Honors: 3 credits, undergraduate level, Howard University, Spring 2023, Spring 2024

 Students begin to understand the process of revision, as they convert earlier writing into new genres and forms.
 They come to understand the importance of revision and the amount of work it takes to revise a paper beyond editing.
 Students are introduced to a variety of communication genres and their conventions, including feature magazine articles, newspaper articles, scholarly journal articles, videos, and podcasts.